zahirul786/Four_Stack_Card_Creation/README.md

 ## Each card haS a 'X' button to delete the card from the stack.
 ## The Maximum limit of cards in each stack is 8.
+## Alart will be occured when an user will press enter button with blank input.